 Anytime payments are accepted, the department must keep these monies in a secure location.
 Limited access is advised.
 Information is contained on the check and with the credit card information that is considered confidential and should be treated as such.

-Departments should make daily deposits to Student Account Services.
+Departments should make daily deposits to Student Accounts & Receivables.
 Deposits should be prepared using two staff members.
 Secure outside drop boxes are available for after-hour convenience.

 - Cash (currency and coin) is the most liquid form of payment; that is the most easily misappropriated.
 Cash must be protected against loss upon receipt and at all points thereafter.
 Physical security is the most important aspect of cash handling.